0xf104a/klm/klmd/README.md

 ## API
 The daemon itself only listens for external communincation at UNIX-socket stream `/var/run/klmd.sock`.
-The protocol of communincation is as follows:
+The workflow of communincation is as follows:
 * Client opens connection to klmd
 * Client writes packet header: size of packet
 * Client writes packet data
 * klmd responses with status code for request
+* Client closes connection

 ### Packet structure
 Below table illustrates a structure of a request to klmd: